Uglypr1nces/Online_RPS/README.md

 Features:
 ---------------------------------------------------------------------------------------------------------------------------------------

-Multiplayer Online Gameplay: Players can connect to the server and play against each other from different locations.
+Multiplayer Online Gameplay: Players can connect to the server using ngrok and play against each other from different locations.
 Real-Time Communication: Utilizes sockets to enable real-time communication between players and the server.
 User Authentication: Players can register their usernames and log in to track their game statistics.
 Scalable Architecture: Designed with scalability in mind to accommodate multiple simultaneous game sessions.